stilldavid/userland-book/programmerthink/index.md

 Let's talk for a minute about how programmers approach problems like this one.
 Because what I've just done is sort of an old-school humanities take on things:
-Metaphorically speaking, I took a book off the shelf and hauled it down to the copy machine and flipped through to a bunch of pages and made a stack of copies and now I'm going to start in on them with a highlighter and some Post-Its or something.
+Metaphorically speaking, I took a book off the shelf and hauled it down to the copy machine and copied a bunch of pages out of it, and now I'm going to start in on them with a highlighter and some Post-Its or something.

 This kind of operation will often trigger a cascade of questions in the
 programmer-mind: